 Combine flour and peroxide in a paste that is about the consistency of peanut butter.

 Use flour and dishwashing soap, which cuts through the oils to help remove the stain.
 DuPont StoneTech also come highly recommended for this application.
-Watch this video starting from the 40 second mark to see how easy it is to use.

 These can usually be removed with a gentle dish soap and a soft brush.